UNIONS Optical Identifications for VLASS Radio Sources in the Euclid Sky (UNVEIL) I. A Catalog of ~146,000 Radio Galaxies up to z~5: UNIONS-VLASS Radio Galaxy Catalog

 \citet{gwyn_unions_2025} compared $\tnr{z}{photo}$ estimates with the spectroscopic redshifts collected from publicly available datasets in the UNIONS footprint.
 The bias and scatter of photo-$z$ are represented by the median and normalized median absolute deviation (NMAD) of the quantity $\frac{\Delta z}{1+z}=\frac{\tnr{z}{spec}-\tnr{z}{photo}}{1+\tnr{z}{spec}}$, respectively.
 Correspondingly, the bias is $-0.008$ and the scatter is $0.061$ for UNIONS sources with $\tnr{z}{photo}\lesssim1.6$.
 If selecting outliers by $\frac{|\Delta z|}{1+z}>0.15$, then $16.3\%$ of the sources are considered having no reliable photo-$z$ estimates.

-In Figure~\ref{fig: photo-z vs spec-z}, we compare the $\tnr{z}{photo}$ of our UNIONS-VLASS sources with the $\tnr{z}{spec}$ collected from SDSS DR16 \citep{ahumada_16th_2020} to check the reliability of the photo-$z$estimates, and $\upda{2,175}$ sources are included in this comparison.
-The bias of the photo-$z$ estimates of these sources is $\upda{\sim0.02}$, and this bias remains for those at $\tnr{z}{photo}<1$.
+In Figure~\ref{fig: photo-z vs spec-z}, we compare the valid $\tnr{z}{photo}$ of our UNIONS-VLASS sources with the $\tnr{z}{spec}$ collected from SDSS DR16 \citep{ahumada_16th_2020} to check the reliability of the photo-$z$estimates, and $\upda{12,798}$ sources are included in this comparison.
+The bias of the photo-$z$ estimates of these sources is $\upda{\sim0.002}$, and this bias remains for those at $\tnr{z}{photo}<1$.
 We calculate the MAD of $\frac{\Delta z}{1+z}$ and define outliers according to the NMAD.
-For all with $\tnr{z}{spec}$, the MAD is $0.075$, corresponding to bias $\upda{\sim0.021}$, and correspondingly, the NMAD is $\upda{1.4826 \times 0.075\approx0.112}$.
-For those at $\tnr{z}{photo}>1$, the bias worsens to $\upda{0.041}$ and the scatter worsens to $\upda{0.160}$.
-Adopting the criterion of $\frac{\Delta z}{1+z}>\mathrm{NMAD}\ (=0.11)$, $\upda{943\ (43.3\%)}$ are outliers.
-This large fraction of outliers is likely attributed to sources whose spectroscopic redshifts are much larger than photometric ones, namely, $|\tnr{z}{spec}-\tnr{z}{photo}|>0.5$, occupying 35.1\% ($\upda{764}$) of the total sample.
+For all with $\tnr{z}{spec}$, the MAD is $0.038$, corresponding to bias $\upda{\sim0.002}$, and correspondingly, the NMAD is $\upda{1.4826 \times 0.038\approx0.057}$.
+For those at $\tnr{z}{photo}>1$, the bias worsens to $\upda{0.026}$ and the scatter worsens to $\upda{0.213}$.
+Adopting the criterion of $\frac{\Delta z}{1+z}>\mathrm{NMAD}\ (=0.057)$, $\upda{5264\ (41.1\%)}$ are outliers.
+If choosing $\frac{\Delta z}{1+z}>0.15$ instead, 3540 (27.7\%) are outliers, which is still higher than that of UNIONS \citep{gwyn_unions_2025}.
+This large fraction of outliers is likely attributed to sources whose spectroscopic redshifts are much larger than photometric ones, namely, $|\tnr{z}{spec}-\tnr{z}{photo}|>0.5$, occupying 23.3\% ($\upda{2981}$) of the total sample.
 These large discrepancies are much more severe at $\tnr{z}{photo}<1.5$.
-As we will discuss in \S\,\ref{sec: dropouts}, in which we select high-$z$ RLAGNs via the dropout-selection method, this could suggest an underestimate of the number density of high-$z$ sources in UNIONS. \apjsa{This systematic underestimate is probably attributed to that the AGN-dominated templates are not included in photo-\textit{z} SED fitting procedure of UNIONS \citep{gwyn_unions_2025}.
-As a consequence, these RGs with large discrepancies between $\tnr{z}{photo}$ and $\tnr{z}{spec}$ are poor fits to the galaxy templates since radio-selected sources can be more diverse in optical properties, ranging from low-luminosity radio AGNs in the nearby Universe to high-$z$ luminous RL quasars outshining their host galaxies \citep{duncan_all-purpose_2022}.} Nonetheless, we see good agreements between $\tnr{z}{spec}$ and $\tnr{z}{photo}$ at $z\gtrsim2.5$.
+As we will discuss in \S\,\ref{sec: dropouts}, in which we select high-$z$ RLAGNs via the dropout-selection method, this could suggest an underestimate of the number density of high-$z$ sources in UNIONS. \apjsa{This systematic underestimation in redshift is probably due to the absence of AGN-dominated templates in the photo-\textit{z} SED fitting procedure used by UNIONS \citep{gwyn_unions_2025}.
+As a consequence, these RGs with large discrepancies between $\tnr{z}{photo}$ and $\tnr{z}{spec}$ are poor fits by the galaxy templates, because radio-selected sources can exhibit diverse optical properties -- ranging from low-luminosity radio AGNs in the nearby Universe to high-$z$ luminous RL quasars that outshine their host galaxies \citep{duncan_all-purpose_2022}.} Nonetheless, we see good agreement between $\tnr{z}{spec}$ and $\tnr{z}{photo}$ at $z\gtrsim2.5$.
 Therefore, our UNIONS-VLASS catalog provides a promising exploration for high-\textit{z} RLAGNs.